AnnapurnaKalmath/Bank-Churn-Model/README.md

 # Bank-Churn-Model
-Predict customer churn to target retention efforts, identify key attrition drivers, and enhance customer satisfaction
+Predict whether the customer will stay or leave the bank

 Dataset taken from the YBI-Foundation repository